 - The new law school will support a student population of 2,000 and a faculty and staff of 500, provide 50 percent more space than its current location, and feature 312,000 square feet of facilities and parking for 400 vehicles.

-- Construction of the new campus is expected to begin in July 2013 and finish in August 2015.
+- Construction of the new campus began in September 2013 and is expected to finish in October 2015.

 The new structures will be configured to define a prominent new identity for the law school, while also honoring the rich historic legacy of its site.
 To accomplish this goal, all construction will embrace and incorporate fully the historic Capital Hall and its chapel, as well as Dunblane House.
 It also will retain and reinforce the central quadrangle as an open and accessible green public space, and improve the front lawn and perimeter of the site to increase opportunities for public access and enjoyment.
 To accommodate the new plans, Congressional Hall, Federal Hall, and Constitution Building will be demolished.

 The new law school construction will include:

 - Capital Hall’s interior will be renovated to adapt most of the existing structure for office and small meeting use.